-Since 1971, the Foundation has raised $750 million in support of its mission to end blindness caused by all retinal degenerative diseases.
+Since 1971, the Foundation has raised $891 million in support of its mission to end blindness caused by all retinal degenerative diseases.
 Throughout our history, we have maintained a steadfast commitment to directing the highest possible proportion of revenue to research to find treatments and cures for the entire spectrum of retinal degenerations, including retinitis pigmentosa, age-related macular degeneration, Stargardt disease, and Usher syndrome.
-During the Foundation’s 48-year tenure, nearly $510 million has been committed to retinal research and nearly $55 million to public health education programs.
+During the Foundation’s 50-year tenure, nearly $537 million has been committed to retinal research and nearly $58 million to public health education programs.

-Over our history FFB has, on average, directed about 77 percent of its annual revenue budget to research and public awareness programs, maintaining our high average investment in these key program areas.
+Over our history, the Foundation has, on average, directed about 75 percent of its annual revenue budget to research and public awareness programs, maintaining our high average investment in these key program areas.

-During the Foundation’s current fiscal year (2019), we are funding 73 research projects overseen by 90 investigators at 67 research institutions worldwide.
+As of the Fondation's last fiscal year (2022), we are funding 81 research projects overseen by 105 investigators at 70 research institutions worldwide.
 Thanks to accelerated progress in clinical and translational research, more funds are being invested in the later stages of the research continuum; that is, in testing the safety and efficacy of emerging treatments and cures.

 The Foundation Fighting Blindness is an Accredited Charity by the Better Business Bureaus BBB Wise Giving Alliance.
 We are also pleased to be rated as four stars (top rating) for accountability and transparency by the Charity Navigator website.
 Our overall Charity Navigator rating is three stars.